 With food processor running, drop the garlic through the machine's tube.

-Add the parsley, almonds, cheese, sage leaves, lemon zest, and red pepper flakes and process until very finely chopped.
+Add the parsley, almonds, cheese, sage leaves or basil, lemon zest, and red pepper flakes and process until very finely chopped.

 With the machine running, gradually pour in the olive oil a bit at a time, followed by the lemon juice.
 Season with salt and pepper.
 Adjust with additional olive oil to desired consistency.

 Drain the pork chops and pat them dry with paper towels.

 Add flour to a clean pie plate or regular plate, Dredge the pork chops into the flour to cover chops evenly.

 Heat the 1/2 cup of oil in a very large skillet over medium-high heat.

 Once oil is hot, add the pork chops and cook until the underside is browned about 3 minutes.

 Flip the chops and cover the skillet.
 Reduce the heat to medium, until chops are cooked and no sign of pink when pierced at the bone, about a few minutes more.
 Be careful to not undercook or overcook so as not to dry it out.

 Transfer the chops to dinner plates, top each with a dollop of pesto, and serve.